 If you have moderate to severe OSA and struggle with CPAP therapy, InspireⓇ therapy could be an option for you.
 InspireⓇ therapy uses a minimally invasive procedure to place the InspireⓇ implant under your skin.

 The implant sends gentle electrical pulses to stimulate the tongue muscle.
 This technology keeps your airway open throughout the night, allowing you to breathe easily and sleep soundly.
-Once your diagnosis is complete and you determine if you qualify, you may also be able to use your insurance plan for the procedure.
+Once your diagnosis is complete and if you qualify, you may also be able to use your insurance plan for the procedure.

 Qualifying for InspireⓇ Therapy